aaronmweiss/DOCTL-Remote-Snapshot/README.md

 # Digital Ocean Droplet Remote Snapshot

 This script uses Digital Ocean's [DOCTL](https://github.com/digitalocean/doctl) command line interface to connect to a specific Droplet to take a snapshot.
 The script shuts the droplet down beforehand to prevent data corruption as recommended by Digital Ocean.
 Once complete, the droplet is returned to a powered on state.
-Once booted, it will retain a specified number of snapshots (including backups) associated with the Droplet's ID as indicated in the configuration file.
+Once booted, it will retain a specified number of snapshots (excluding backups) associated with the Droplet's ID as indicated in the configuration file.

 Learn about how I can came up with this idea: https://aaronweiss.me/automated-digital-ocean-droplet-snapshots-with-doctl